 Many contractors also opt for trenchers with backfill blades.
 These attachments can move backfill into the trench after you've placed the pipe or wires.
 When you have a lot of trenches to dig, adding a backfill blade is a great way to speed up the process.

-When you need to do some extra digging, consider renting a trencher with a backhoe attachment.
+When you need to do some extra digging, consider a trench digger rental with a backhoe attachment.
 This add-on aids excavation and can help break up tough surfaces.
 If you need to trench in areas known for rocky soil, consider adding on a rock wheel, too.